sherlock-audit/2022-11-bullvbear/README.md

 DEPLOYMENT: mainnet
 ERC20: any
 ERC721: any
+ADMIN: trusted
 ```
 Any ERC721 collection and ERC20 tokens can be used on BullvBear, but these would have to be allowed first by the team.

+The admin should not be able to access user funds, only take the fees.

 ---